 River Thames, the artery of London, has seen a lot throughout the city's history.
 Even today, each low tide brings some interesting discoveries.

-London has four World's Heritage Sites.
-The most famous one is Palace of Westminster and Westminster Abbey, including St Margaret's Church.
-Palace of Westminster or House of Parliament is where both houses - House of Commons and House of Lords meet.
+London has four World Heritage Sites.
+The most famous one is the Palace of Westminster and Westminster Abbey, including St Margaret's Church.
+The Palace of Westminster or House of Parliament is where both houses - House of Commons and House of Lords meet.

 Unlike many people think, Big Ben is a clock, not a tower.